MikeHopcroft/PrixFixe/documentation/repl.md

 ~~~

 ## Measuring Repair Cost
 The `Menu Explorer` can calculate the repair cost to convert an observed cart into an expected cart.
-To use this feature, you must first construct an expected cart:
+To use this feature, you must first construct an expected cart and then record it with the `.expect` command:

 ~~~
 % add two iced tall mocha